Slow Cooker Turkey in Gravy

-There’s no reason to resort to that though – not with this amazingly delicious, never dry, and crazy easy Slow Cooker Turkey in Gravy.
+There’s no reason to resort to tough, dry, boring turkey if you’re not comfortable cooking a big bird on holidays when you have this amazingly delicious, never dry, and crazy easy Slow Cooker Turkey in Gravy recipe!

-I can not claim credit for this marvel – I unabashedly got the idea from my kids preschool teacher (who is possibly one of my favorite people on earth) who brings shredded turkey in a big crockpot full of gravy every year for the Preschool Thanksgiving.
-I’ve looked forward to her turkey year after year, and just might sneak in next year when my kids have outgrown her class.
+I can not claim credit for this marvel – I unabashedly got the idea from my kids’ preschool teacher (who is possibly one of my favorite people on earth) who brings shredded turkey in a big crockpot full of gravy every year for the Preschool Thanksgiving.
+I’ve looked forward to her turkey year after year, and have thought about sneaking in again even though my kids have outgrown her class.

 My slow cooker turkey in gravy is a touch different since it’s all in one package- making it perfect to serve over mashed potatoes, rice, stuffing, and in deliciously moist and juicy sandwiches!

 This is also perfect for big potluck holiday dinners, because it won’t dry out.
 The leftovers also freeze well – simply toss back in a slow cooker and let cook until piping hot!